-CCHD or Critical Congenital Heart Disease (CCHD) is now available for babies in Ontario.
+Pulse oximetry screening for Critical Congenital Heart Disease (CCHD) is now available for babies in Ontario.
 CCHD refers to conditions where a baby’s heart or major blood vessels around the heart have not formed properly.
 They are called critical because they require surgery or intervention in the first year of life to ensure healthy outcomes for the baby.
 Pulse oximetry screening can assist in the detection of these conditions before clinical deterioration.
 As is the case with all screening, early detection results in better outcomes.